wilzbach/docs.asyncy.com/storyscript/README.md

-arr min  # returns the lowest of the elements in this array (if it contains numbers) arr max  # returns the largest of the elements in this array (if it contains numbers) arr sum  # returns the sum of all the elements in this array (if it contains numbers) arr unique  # reduces the array to only unique items arr contains item: 3  # returns true if 3 is present, false otherwise arr remove item: 3  # removes the item specified from the array
+arr min  # returns the lowest of the elements in this array (if it contains numbers) arr max  # returns the largest of the elements in this array (if it contains numbers) arr sum  # returns the sum of all the elements in this array (if it contains numbers) arr unique  # reduces the array to contain only unique items arr contains item: 3  # returns true if 3 is present, false otherwise arr remove item: 3  # removes the item specified from the array